Švejk's journey is mapped on an Austria-Hungary map from 1914, showing the military districts of the

 Background

-Macedonia was an ancient kingdom with its origin in the northern part of the Greek peninsula.
-During the reign of Philip II of Macedon and his son Alexander the Great it became an enormous empire, stretching all the way to the river Indus.
+was an ancient kingdom with its origin in the northern part of the Greek peninsula.
+During the reign of Philip II of Macedon and his son Alexander the Great, it became an enormous empire, stretching all the way to the river Indus.
 The capital at the time (400 BC to 300 BC) was Pella.
-Macedonia is the first of more than eight hundred geographical reference in the novel, and it appears already in the third sentence!
-It is also the first of a number of references in The Good Soldier Švejk to ancient history, be it Roman or Greek.
+Macedonia is the first of more than eight hundred geographical references in The Good Soldier Švejk, and it appears already in the third sentence!
+It is also the first of many references to ancient history, whether Roman or Greek.

 Quote(s) from the novel